jundalisay/spblist/content/en/research/mohammad/quran/sura-067.md

 and it will be said, “This is what you used to call for.”

 28. Say, “Have you considered?
-Should Allah make me perish, and those with me; or else
+Should Enki make me perish, and those with me; or else
 He bestows His mercy on us; who will protect the disbelievers from an agonizing torment?”